Academic and Support Services

 Los Angeles Pacific University students have access to more than 140 online databases, including 46,000 electronic journals, 130,000 ebooks, a 24/7 reference service, and online tutorial guides.
 LAPU students can check out books from Azusa Pacific University’s libraries (the William V. Marshburn Memorial Library, the Hugh and Hazel Darling Library, and the James L. Stamps Theological Library).
 LAPU students can access additional resources or Interlibrary Loan services by contacting a local area library (subject to that library’s policies).

-LAPU students have access to professional tutors who assist with writing projects, papers, and other assignments.
-Tutoring takes place in an online classroom with real-time interactive feedback between the tutor and the student.
+LAPU students have access to professional tutors who assist with assignments in various subjects, writing support, technology, student success topics, and career help.
+Tutoring is available 24/7 and takes place in an online classroom with real-time interactive feedback between the tutor and the student.
 A limited number of these sessions is available at no cost.

 Accommodations for Individuals with Disabilities